All schools must:

 - For young people with complex learning difficulties and other associated difficulties: Crowdys Hill School

-- For young people with behavioural, emotional and social development difficulties: St Luke’s School
+- For young people with social emotional and mental health (SEMH) difficulties : St Luke’s School

 - For young people with severe, profound & multiple learning difficulties and other associated difficulties and disabilities: Uplands School